Zennoon/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 1-dlistint_len.c: Returns the number of nodes of a doubly linked list.
 Again, this can be done exactly the same way as singly linked lists, using the above concept, but without printing anything.

+2-add_dnodeint.c: Adds a new node at the beginning of a doubly linked list.
+The pointer manipulation is the intersting part here.
+If the list is empty (head is NULL), then we don't/can't modify the prev pointer of the head.